 1. Log in to the Linux ECS.

-2. Check the file synchronization results in the destination file system.
+2. Check the file synchronization results on the destination server.

 cd /mnt/dst